Jauhar-Hakim/My-Project/README.md

 # My Project

-Documentation about projects that I did when I was a student majoring in statistics at the University of Indonesia.
+Hello my name is Muhammad Jauhar Hakim and this is documentation about projects that I did when I was a student majoring in statistics at the University of Indonesia.

 ## Table of Contents